econVue

 Silver is Everywhere

-Beyond the price action however, is a growing realization of the importance of silver in 21st century life.
+Beyond the price action, however, is a growing realization of the importance of silver in 21st century life.
 Previously, silver’s principal use was as money.
 If you have an old silver quarter, it is now worth many times its face value.
-You still have silver in your pocket, however it is now powers your mobile phone, sits within your laptop, and powering your car.
+You still have silver in your pocket; it is now powers your mobile phone, sits within your laptop, and runs power through your car’s electrical systems.

 Sources: US Mint coin specifications for silver quarter composition; USGS Commodity Summaries (silver usage in electronics); Silver Institute reports on silver usage in solar photovoltaics and electric vehicles

-The strength in the price of silver has coincided with increased Chinese industrial usage which is real.
-It is not merely speculative, but is based on a structural growth in demand.
-While attention has been focused on China’s dominance of rare earths, China remains dependent on imported silver to run its critical export machine.
+The strength in the price of silver has coincided with increased usage in Chinese manufacturing.
+It is not merely a speculative phenomenon, but reflects sustained structural growth in industrial demand.
+While attention has focused on China’s dominance of rare earths, China remains dependent on imported silver to power its critical export machine.
+Yet this is not the first time China’s economic system has been closely tied to silver.
+Over the past century, silver’s role in China has been transformed: it once served as the foundation of the country’s monetary standard.

 Silver and China in the 20th Century

-This episode remains debated among economic historians, but it illustrates a broader principle: when a nation’s monetary or industrial system rests heavily on a globally traded metal beyond its policy control, external price shifts can have outsized domestic consequences.
+This fascinating episode in monetary history remains debated among economic historians, but it illustrates a broader principle: when a nation’s monetary or industrial system is closely tied to a globally traded metal beyond its policy control, there can be domestic consequences.
+However, causation is not so easily determined without hard evidence.

 Silver is no longer China’s monetary standard, but it now critical to its industrial power base in solar energy, automobiles, and electronics.
-It continues to be a vulnerability in ways that could not have been imagined almost a century ago.
+Dependence on silver is a vulnerability in ways that could not have been imagined almost a century ago.

 User's avatar